Anne Curtis: 2005–2011: Rise to prominence

+2012–2017: Continued film, television, and music success

 In 2012, Curtis staged her first solo concert tour, Annebisyosa: No Other Concert World Tour at the Smart Araneta Coliseum, in support of her debut album.
 The concert was also in celebration of her 15th year in show business.
 She performed in several local provinces as well as internationally in cities such as Hong Kong and California.
 For the concert tour, she won the award for Female Concert Performer of the Year at the 44th Box Office Entertainment Awards.
 Also in 2012, Curtis' morning competition program, Showtime, was reformatted into a noontime variety show, It's Showtime, and replaced Happy Yipee Yehey! in its regular noontime slot.
 For her work in It's Showtime, she received an award for Best Female TV Host at the 27th PMPC Star Awards for Television.
 She then starred in the romantic drama A Secret Affair, which earned her a third FAMAS Award for Best Actress nomination.

 In 2013, Curtis, along with Kris Aquino and Robin Padilla, led the drama series, Kailangan Ko'y Ikaw.

-In 2014, Curtis played the title role in ABS-CBN's adaptation of Mars Ravelo's Dyesebel.
+While in the following year, she played the title role in ABS-CBN's adaptation of Mars Ravelo's Dyesebel.
 She also starred in two films that year; the comedy film The Gifted, with Sam Milby and Cristine Reyes, and the romance thriller, Blood Ransom.
 The former earned her a fourth nomination for Movie actress of the year at the 31st PMPC Star Awards for Movies.
 She also released her second studio album, The Forbidden, and had her second solo concert tour, The Forbidden Concert: Annekapal at the Smart Araneta Coliseum.

-2015–2017

 In 2015, Curtis focused on It's Showtime, and received her second win for Best Female TV Host at the 29th PMPC Star Awards for Television.

-In 2016, Curtis became the main host of the reality music competition, I Love OPM, and its spinoff, We Love OPM: The Celebrity Sing-Offs.
+Then in 2016, Curtis became the main host of the reality music competition, I Love OPM, and its spinoff, We Love OPM: The Celebrity Sing-Offs.
 She also launched her third studio album, Forever Young, during the year.